-It is the view of the MF Global Clients Support Group (the Support Group hereinafter) that the problems (apart from malfeasance in the US firm) at MF Global arise from one error in regulatory law, that is, that the broker firm is currently able to use client monies to margin or deal in the firm's own positions.
+It is the our view that the problems (apart from malfeasance in the US firm) at MF Global arise from one error in regulatory law, that is, that the broker firm is currently able to use client monies to margin or deal in the firm's own positions.
 A second but possibly less significant matter is whether restrictions on pooling client funds would have helped prevent the situation.